6 Native American–Owned Hotels for Your Next Trip

 5. Salish Lodge and Spa

-The Salish Lodge and Spa, a haven of understated luxury in the Pacific Northwest, is only a 30-minute drive from Seattle.
-Owned by the Snoqualmie Tribe, the resort draws a lot of inspiration from the outdoors and thoughtfully integrates natural elements throughout its 86 guest rooms with moody wood and stone accents.
-Curl up with a good book in front of the wood-burning fireplace in Club 268 (a place available to guests who book a riverside guest room) and then pamper yourself at the award-winning spa, which offers a variety of facial and massage treatments and features a soaking pool, sauna, and steam room.
-The restaurant at Salish Lodge, known as the Dining Room, is open for breakfast, lunch, and dinner, and provides scenic views of the Snoqualmie Valley and nearby falls.
+The Salish Lodge and Spa, a haven of understated luxury in the Pacific Northwest, is only a 35-minute drive from Seattle.
+Owned by the Snoqualmie Tribe, the resort draws a lot of inspiration from the outdoors and thoughtfully integrates natural elements across its 86 guest rooms, with moody wood and stone accents.
+Enjoy a good book in front of the wood-burning fireplace in Club 268 (a place available to guests who book a riverside guest room) and then pamper yourself at the award-winning spa, which offers a variety of facial and massage treatments and features a soaking pool, sauna, and steam room.
+The hotel’s restaurant is open for breakfast, lunch, and dinner, and caters to all dietary restrictions, with a separate vegan menu.

 Cultural experiences: Check out the Snoqualmie Falls Gift Shop and Visitor Center to learn about the history of the Snoqualmie Tribe, the significance of the falls as a sacred site, and the Snoqualmie Tribe Ancestral Lands Movement.

-The front entrance of the U.S. Grant Hotel in San Diego, with a few palm trees
+The front of the U.S. Grant Hotel, a large historic building, with a few palm trees

-The Sycuan Band of the Kumeyaay Nation purchased the U.S. Grant in 2003 and renovated the hotel over the course of three years.
+The Sycuan Band of the Kumeyaay Nation purchased the U.S. Grant in 2003 and spent three years renovating the hotel.

 Courtesy of U.S. Grant Hotel/Marriott Bonvoy